Transtympanic Micropressure Applications as a Treatment of Meniere`s Disease

 Practice Guidelines and Position Statements

-In 2008, the American Academy of Otolaryngology-Head and Neck Surgery issued the following position statement on the use of transtympanic micropressure: “We find that there is convincing and well-controlled medical evidence to support the use of micropressure therapy (such as the Meniett device) in certain cases of Meniere’s disease.
+In 2012, the American Academy of Otolaryngology-Head and Neck Surgery updated their position statement on the use of transtympanic micropressure: “We find that there is convincing and well-controlled medical evidence to support the use of micropressure therapy (such as the Meniett device) in certain cases of Meniere’s disease.
 Micropressure therapy is best used as a second level therapy when medical treatment has failed.
 The device represents a largely non-surgical therapy that should be available as one of the many treatments for Meniere’s disease.”
 (13) No supporting evidence was provided.

 In 2012, guidance from the United Kingdom’s National Institute for Clinical Excellence (NICE) concluded that current evidence on the safety of micropressure therapy for refractory Meniere's disease is inadequate in quantity.
 Although there is some evidence of efficacy, it is based on limited numbers of patients.
 Therefore this procedure should only be used with special arrangements for clinical governance, consent and audit, or research.
 (14)

 U.S. Preventive Services Task Force Recommendations

 Use of transtympanic micropressure applications is not a preventive service.

 There is no national coverage determination (NCD).
 In the absence of an NCD, coverage decisions are left to the discretion of local Medicare carriers.

 - US Food and Drug Administration.
 FDA 510(k) marketing clearance information for the Meniett device.
 Available online at: http://www.accessdata.fda.gov/cdrh_docs/pdf/K991562.pdf.
 Last accessed July 2014.